dmariash/inspiart.co.uk/README.md

 - A simple landing page with blog functionality built with Netlify CMS
 - Editabe Pages: Landing, About, Product, Blog-Collection and Contact page with Netlify Form support
 - Create Blog posts from Netlify CMS
-- Tags: Separate page for posts under each tag
 - Basic directory organization
 - Uses Bulma for styling, but size is reduced by `purge-css-plugin`
 - Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files